Road signs in Ireland

 Typical road signs in rural areas of the Republic of Ireland.
 Here, a fingerpost with old road number and Bord Fáilte logo.
 Signpost located in Rathangan, County Kildare.

-Road signs in Ireland do not differ greatly from those used elsewhere in Europe – with the notable exception that hazard or warning signs follow the 'MUTCD' style of a yellow diamond shape.
+Road signs in Ireland do not differ greatly from those used elsewhere in Europe with the notable exception that hazard or warning signs follow the style of a yellow diamond shape.
 The symbols used on these warning signs do, nevertheless, resemble much more closely those used (on red-bordered white or yellow triangles) in the rest of Europe than many of those seen in the United States.

 Regulatory signs differ very little from those used in the rest of Europe, the main exception being that red-bordered white signs indicate a restriction as opposed to a prohibition, which is instead indicated with an additional red diagonal line across the sign.

 The system of directional signs is based upon, and is very similar to, that employed in the United Kingdom, but is bilingual everywhere except in the Gaeltacht, where only the Irish language is used on signs.

 Legal basis

-Only regulatory signs and certain road markings are prescribed in law under the Road Traffic (Traffic Signs) Regulations, 2025.
-All other signs are not legally prescribed, but are instead defined in the Traffic Signs Manual (TSM) issued by the Department of Transport.
+Only regulatory signs and certain road markings are prescribed in regulations made by the Minister for Transport, the most recent being the Road Traffic (Traffic Signs) Regulations, 2025.
+Other traffic signs are provided for in directions issued by the Minister, primarily through the Traffic Signs Manual (TSM) issued by the Department of Transport or, in some cases, by circular letter.
 Regulatory signs and road markings are also defined in the TSM, but the regulations for them take precedence—the TSM simply provides guidance regarding the design and installation of signs and is not by itself a law.

-The most recent edition of the TSM was published in 2019 (along with some chapters updated in 2021, 2024 and 2025).
+The most recent edition of the TSM was published in 2019, with some chapters further updated in 2021, 2024 and 2025.
 This succeeded two earlier editions, published in 1996 and 2010.